-Ordinarily, the external planning system could convert the purchase requisitions that it creates to purchase orders, and then send them to a financial system for reconciliation.
-In fact, by making the inventory management, planners, and procurement individuals use the ERP system, they are less efficient than if they used the external planning system, which is specially designed for supply chain management.
+Ordinarily, the external planning system could convert the purchase requisitions created to purchase orders and then send them to a financial system for reconciliation.
+In fact, by making the inventory management, planners, and procurement individuals use the ERP system, they are less efficient than using the external planning system specially designed for the supply chain management.
 This same problem exists regardless of which type of external application is added—CRM, reporting, etc. The issue becomes, use the ERP system or use the external application.

 The Justification for Using ERP Functionality